LBacchiani/TeaStore-GlobalScaling/README.md

 gen/erl/run
 ```

-If you want to test our mixing technique go to [workload_mixer.abs](abs-simulations/globalScaling/workload_mixer.abs) and [monitor.abs](abs-simulations/globalScaling/monitor.abs) and uncomment everything tagged with '//OUR MIXING TECHNIQUE' and comment everything tagged with '//LITERATURE MIXING TECHNIQUE'.
+If you want to test our mixing technique go to [workload_mixer.abs](globalScaling/workload_mixer.abs) and [monitor.abs](globalScaling/monitor.abs) and uncomment everything tagged with '//OUR MIXING TECHNIQUE'.

-If you want to use the mixing technique from [1] do viceversa.

 ### Local Scaling
 To compile the ABS code for local scaling (from abs-simulations/):